Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Solution Methodology

-Now, we present a high-level overview of the approach and, in the following sections, we formalize the algorithm.
-This technique first relaxes the line contingency constraints in category (B) from the SCCUC to obtain a relaxed SCCUC (R-SCCUC) formulation.
-This R-SCCUC is then decomposed into a MISOC master problem and linear programming sub-problems.
-The master problem contains all the constraints in category (A) reformulated as SOC constraints.
-Each sub-problem spans a single time period and consists of all the generator contingency constraints from category (C) for that time period, with the unit commitment variables and generator dispatch variables during normal operating conditions fixed to values obtained from solving the master problem.
-This relaxed problem (R-SCCUC) is solved using the traditional Benders decomposition algorithm.
-We now present an overview of the Benders decomposition algorithm in order to keep the presentation self-contained.
+We next present an overview of the Benders decomposition algorithm in order to keep the presentation self-contained.
 The optimal solution to the master problem determines the running, start-up and shut-down schedule of the generators with their dispatch during normal operating conditions.
-For the schedule fixed from the master problem, the Benders sub-problems determine the total generation reserves when a generator outage occurs.
+For the schedule fixed from the master problem, the Benders sub-problems determine the \linecomment{total generation reserve capacity necessary to cover generator outages}.
 The solutions to the sub-problem provide information on the quality of the dispatch decisions made by the master problem.
 This information is passed to the master problem again as Benders optimality or feasibility cuts.
 The cuts enable the master problem to modify and compute better dispatch and generation levels.
 This iterative procedure continues until the Benders decomposition termination condition is satisfied.
 As for line contingency constraints in category (B), the optimal solution obtained for the R-SCCUC problem via the Benders decomposition is verified to see if it violates any of the these constraints.
 If so, these infeasible SOC constraints are added to the master problem of the R-SCCUC and the resulting problem is resolved again using the Benders decomposition algorithm.
 The pseudocode of the modified Benders decomposition algorithm is given in Algorithm \ref{algo:pseudocode}.
 We note that the MISOC master problem in the Benders decomposition algorithm is solved via sequential outer-approximation of the SOC constraints.